Lake Hodges: Environment

 The riparian habitat surrounding the lake is home to nesting pairs of the least Bell's vireo, an endangered species.
 Two other threatened bird species, the California gnatcatcher and the coastal cactus wren, can be found in the areas around the lake.

 When water levels are up, and remain consistent, it is possible to observe the courtship and parenting behaviors of the western grebe as well as Clark's grebe.
 Both species can be seen seasonally nesting at the shallow eastern end of the lake.
 However, the lake's pumping system can raise or lower the water level by quite a few inches every day; these fluctuations can potentially cause the raft-like, floating grebe nests to float to shore, run aground, and be at risk of predation by carnivorous animals.
 In the event that a nest is beached, it will be subsequently abandoned by the parents, especially if it is significantly out of their reach.

-The city has a volunteer program, managed by Kayaking For The Birds, which maintains all of the lake's shoreline areas, keeping it free of discarded fishing line and other angling supplies, as well as all other litter which could pose a threat to birds and wildlife.
+The city has a volunteer program called Kayaking For The Birds, managed by Friends of Lake Hodges, which maintains all of the lake's shoreline areas, keeping it free of discarded fishing line and other angling supplies, as well as all other litter which could pose a threat to birds and wildlife.

 It is home to the Lake Hodges Colony of Argentine ants.